Jim Courier: Tennis career

 Courier was raised in Dade City, Florida, and though he excelled at youth sports in general, after a certain point it became clear that tennis was where his true talent lay.
 As a junior player in the 1980s, Courier attended the Nick Bollettieri Tennis Academy and won the prestigious Orange Bowl in 1986 and 1987 (the first to win back-to-back titles since Ivan Lendl), as well as the French Open junior doubles title in 1987.

 Courier turned professional in 1988 and made his Grand Slam breakthrough at the 1991 French Open when he defeated Stefan Edberg and Michael Stich to reach his first Grand Slam final.
 In the final he defeated his former Bollettieri Academy roommate Andre Agassi in five sets to win his first Slam.
+"I didn't want to give him any easy points, and with that kind of wind anything could happen and anything did" Courier said afterwards.
 He made the quarterfinals of Wimbledon before losing to eventual champion Stich.
 At the US Open he defeated defending champion Pete Sampras in the quarterfinals and then Jimmy Connors in the semifinals, before losing the final to Edberg.

-1992 saw Courier defeat Edberg to win the Australian Open, and he celebrated by jumping into the nearby Yarra River.
-He then followed this result by defeating future Grand Slam champions Thomas Muster, Goran Ivanišević, Agassi and Petr Korda to successfully defend his French Open title.
+1992 saw Courier defeat Edberg in the final in four sets to win the Australian Open, and he celebrated by jumping into the nearby Yarra River.
+He then followed this result by defeating future Grand Slam champions Thomas Muster, Goran Ivanišević, Agassi and Petr Korda in the final in straight sets to successfully defend his French Open title.
 Afterward, Courier charmed the Parisian crowd by delivering a victory speech in French.
 Courier also enjoyed a 25-match winning streak during the season.
 In February of that year, following the San Francisco tournament, he became the tenth player to reach the world no. 1 ranking since the ranking system was implemented in 1973, and the first American since John McEnroe; he finished 1992 as the world no. 1 ranked player.
 Courier also was a member of the US team that won the 1992 Davis Cup.
 In 1992 he was the top-seeded player at the Olympics in Barcelona, where he lost in the third round to eventual gold medalist Marc Rosset from Switzerland.